 See you there!

-The time to plan for this is now!
-Don’t wait until a storm is bearing down…by then it may be too late.
+Now’s the time to think about it.
+If you wait until a storm is bearing down on us, it could be too late.